IDMNYU/p5-fundamentals/_pages/projects/lights.md

 Again, the details of how this is derived are not super important.
 We should just know that it can be calculated, and that the equation is here on this page whenever we need it.

-Now that we know how to measure this distance it, we can use it to calculate color values for every point in our canvas based on how far they are from the line.
+Now that we know how to measure this distance, we can use it to calculate color values for every point in our canvas based on how far they are from the line.
 Since doing this for every single pixel would be too much work for our browsers, let's work with a canvas that's divided into 64 x 64 squares:

 {% include p5-editor.html id="Q2mlRpMIo" %}